VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Experiment

-In the N28$\to$N14 direction, VeriHGN retains $43.7\%$ of its in-domain Spearman correlation, whereas MIHC retains only $32.8\%$.
-A similar trend holds in the reverse direction (N14$\to$N28), where VeriHGN achieves $47.1\%$ retention versus $38.5\%$ for MIHC.
-While neither model achieves practically usable accuracy under zero-shot transfer, VeriHGN's advantage suggests it learns more transferable representations of routing demand.
+In the N28$\rightarrow$N14 direction, VeriHGN retains 43.7\% of its in-domain Spearman correlation, compared with 32.8\% for MIHC.
+In the reverse direction, VeriHGN achieves 47.1\% retention versus 38.5\% for MIHC.
+Although zero-shot transfer is not yet sufficient for practical deployment, these results suggest that VeriHGN learns more transferable routing-demand representations and provides a stronger initialization for target-domain adaptation.

-We attribute this improved relative transferability to two design choices.
-First, the unified heterogeneous graph formulation captures design-agnostic routing-demand patterns (e.g., high-fanout nets competing for local routing resources) that partially transfer across process nodes.
-Second, the enriched feature engineering normalizes design-dependent quantities (e.g., cell dimensions, HPWL) on a per-design basis via standardization, partially mitigating the distributional gap between source and target domains.
-In contrast, MIHC's loosely coupled multi-view architecture may overfit to view-specific distributional characteristics of the training design.

-These results highlight that cross-design generalization remains a challenging open problem for learning-based congestion prediction.
-While VeriHGN's unified representation provides a better starting point, effective deployment on a new design node will likely require at least a small amount of in-domain fine-tuning data.
+These results also show that cross-design generalization remains an open challenge for learning-based congestion prediction.
+Although VeriHGN's unified representation improves transfer robustness, practical deployment on a new design node is likely to require limited in-domain supervision.

+To examine whether limited target-domain labels can close this gap, we further conduct a few-shot fine-tuning analysis.
+We pretrain VeriHGN on the source node, initialize the target-node model from the zero-shot checkpoint, and fine-tune it using increasing fractions of labeled target samples.
+The fine-tuned model is evaluated on the held-out target test set, with cell-level Spearman reported in Table~\ref{tab:fewshot_transfer}.

+Few-shot fine-tuning substantially improves transfer performance.
+For N28$\rightarrow$N14, Spearman increases from 0.220 under zero-shot transfer to 0.330 with 10\% target data and 0.490 with 50\% target data, recovering 96.1\% of fully supervised non-transfer performance.
+A similar trend appears for N14$\rightarrow$N28, where 50\% target data improves Spearman from 0.258 to 0.516.
+These results suggest that transfer difficulty is mainly caused by domain shift rather than a failure of the learned representation.
+Performance saturates after 50--70\% target data, indicating diminishing returns from additional labels; thus, modest target-domain supervision is sufficient to close most of the gap to fully supervised training.